 College Choice Score: 77.65

 Cost Per Year: $44,560

-With and emphasis on critical thinking and creativity, the Women’s and Gender Studies at Case Western is an interdisciplinary program with courses like Women and Religion, Sociology of Sexuality, Women in the Ancient World, Language and Gender, and more, all culminating in a capstone, independent project chosen by the student.
+With and emphasis on critical thinking and creativity, the Women’s and Gender Studies at Case Western is an interdisciplinary program.
+This program culminates in a capstone, independent project chosen by the student.
 One thing to note is that while a Case Western student may earn a Bachelor of Arts in Women and Gender Studies, the major can only be elected as a second major.
 Though a student will have to double major to earn this BA, it this does allow for a dynamic interdisciplinary experience.

 University of Florida

 College Choice Score: 75.97

 The University of Florida (UF) is located in Gainesville, Florida.
 It has one of the largest campuses on our list with over 32,000 enrolled undergraduates, sixteen academic colleges, and more than 150 research centers and institutes.
 UF is accredited by the Southern Association of Colleges and Schools.

 The Center for Women’s Studies and Gender Research offers a Bachelor of Arts in Gender Studies with an emphasis on the intersection of gender, race, and class.
 In addition to a couple of scholarships offered each year, students can also engage in internships, feminist reading groups, the UF Women’s Student Association, and more.
 Students who choose the major are then encouraged to choose from one of three concentrations

 The University of Florida is ranked 14th among best public universities in the country by U.S. News & World Report.
 Additionally, it boasts dozens of other rankings spread across its many schools and departments.
 It is classified a top research university by the Carnegie Foundation.